Keith Reaser: Orlando Apollos

 In 2019, Reaser joined the Orlando Apollos of the Alliance of American Football.
 During week 2 of the 2019 AAF season, after a game against the San Antonio Commanders where he had 2 tackles, 3 pass deflections, and a 38-yard interception return, Reaser was named the defensive player of the week.
 Reaser recorded 12 tackles and three interceptions in eight games with the Apollos before the AAF suspended operations.

 Kansas City Chiefs (second stint)

-Reaser signed with the Kansas City Chiefs on April 4, 2019.
+Reaser signed with the Chiefs on April 4, 2019.
 He suffered a torn Achilles in practice and was placed on injured reserve on August 8, 2019.
-Without Reaser, The Chiefs won Super Bowl LIV 31–20 against his former team San Francisco 49ers.
+Without Reaser, The Chiefs won Super Bowl LIV 31–20 against his former team, the 49ers.

 Personal life

 Reaser's cousin is Sean Taylor, who played for the Washington Redskins and served as an inspiration to him.